-PART 7, APPENDIX 7E: AUTHORIZED USER TRAINING FOR IMAGING AND LOCALIZATION STUDIES (7.32 USES)
+PART 7, APPENDIX 7E: TRAINING FOR IMAGING AND LOCALIZATION STUDIES

-The licensee shall require an authorized user of an unsealed radioactive material for the uses authorized under 7.32 to be a physician who has a current active State of Colorado license and:
+Except as provided in Appendix 7P, the licensee shall require an authorized user of unsealed radioactive material for the uses authorized under 7.32 to be a physician who:

-- 7E1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State and who meets the requirements in paragraph 7E3.2 of this Appendix.
-NRC recognized specialty boards are posted on the NRC website at http://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html. - 7E1.1 To have its certification process recognized, a specialty board shall require all candidates for certification to: - (1) Complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive materials for imaging and localization studies as described in 7E3.1(1) through 7E3.1(2)(g);
+- 7E1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State.
+The names of board certifications that have been recognized by the NRC or an Agreement State are posted on the NRC's Medical Uses Licensee Toolkit web page.
+To have its certification process recognized, a specialty board shall require all candidates for certification to: - 7E1.1 Complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive materials for imaging and localization studies as described in 7E3.1(1) through 7E3.1(2)(g);

-(2) Pass an examination, administered by diplomates of the specialty board, which assesses knowledge and competence in radiation safety, radionuclide handling, and quality control:
+7E1.2 Pass an examination, administered by diplomates of the specialty board, which assesses knowledge and competence in radiation safety, radionuclide handling, and quality control;